 - An independent Custodian is used to hold the assets of the Fund.

 - An independent Auditor is used to conduct yearly audits of the Fund.

 - ASIC – The Australian Securities and Investment Commission is the regulatory body and watchdog of the investment industry.

 Investors, wholesale and retail mortgage funds

-There a typically two types of investors of which mortgage funds can offer their investment products to.
+There are typically two types of investors of which mortgage funds can offer their investment products.

-The first is wholesale and sophisticated investors.
-Simply put, this is an investor who has a net worth, income or investment amount higher than thresholds set by law.
-Offering products to these types of investors is less regulated.
+- Wholesale and sophisticated investors.
+These investors have a net worth, income, or investment amounts higher than the thresholds set by law.
+Offering products to these investors is less regulated.